MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Abstract

 \section{Abstract}

-The rapid expansion of multimedia content has made accurately retrieving relevant videos from large collections increasingly challenging.
-Recent advancements in text-video retrieval have focused on cross-modal interactions, large-scale foundation model training, and probabilistic modeling, yet often neglect the crucial user perspective, leading to discrepancies between user queries and the content retrieved.
-To address this, we introduce MERLIN (\underline{\textbf{M}}ultimodal \underline{\textbf{E}}mbedding \underline{\textbf{R}}efinement via \underline{\textbf{L}}LM-based \underline{\textbf{I}}terative \underline{\textbf{N}}avigation), a novel, training-free pipeline that leverages Large Language Models (LLMs) for iterative feedback learning.
+The rapid expansion of multimedia content has made \nj{it increasingly challenging to retrieve relevant videos from large collections accurately.} Recent advancements in text-video retrieval have focused on cross-modal interactions, large-scale foundation model training, and probabilistic modeling, yet often neglect the crucial user perspective, leading to discrepancies between user queries and the content retrieved.
+To address this, we introduce MERLIN (\underline{\textbf{M}}ultimodal \underline{\textbf{E}}mbedding \underline{\textbf{R}}efinement via \underline{\textbf{L}}LM-based \underline{\textbf{I}}terative \underline{\textbf{N}}avigation), a novel training-free pipeline that leverages Large Language Models (LLMs) for iterative feedback learning.
 MERLIN refines query embeddings from a user perspective, enhancing alignment between queries and video content through a dynamic question answering process.
-Experimental results on datasets like MSR-VTT, MSVD, and ActivityNet demonstrate that MERLIN substantially improves Recall@1, outperforming existing systems and confirming the benefits of integrating LLMs into multimodal retrieval systems for more responsive and context-aware multimedia retrieval\footnote{Code will be released upon acceptance.}.
+Experimental results on datasets like MSR-VTT, MSVD, and ActivityNet demonstrate that MERLIN substantially improves R@1, outperforming existing systems and confirming the benefits of integrating LLMs into multimodal retrieval systems for more responsive and context-aware multimedia retrieval\footnote{\url{https://github.com/dhk1349/MERLIN_text_to_video_search.git}}.